evanatyourservice/llm-jax/README.md

 Pretrain a mistral-style model with fineweb-edu.

-Has various optimizers: PSGD Kron, adamw, schedule-free, shampoo, and CASPR.
+Has various optimizers: PSGD Kron, adamw, shampoo, and CASPR.
 Shampoo and CASPR probably not good for large nets, compile time problems.
+Any optimizer can be wrapped in schedule-free, see configs.py for more details.

 Only set up for pretraining for now, working on inference, conversion to pytorch and uploading to huggingface hub.